ricsanfre/pi-cluster/docs/_docs/certmanager.md

 3. Cert-manager puts the resource in the right place and automatically creates a temporary Ingress record that will route traffic to the correct place.
 If Let's Encrypt can read the challenge and it is correct, it will issue the certificates back to cert-manager.
 4. Cert-manager will then store the certificates as secrets, and our website (or whatever) will use those certificates for securing our traffic with TLS.

-For this procedure to work it is needed to enable and route HTTP traffic from the Internet to our Cluster Load Balancer Ingress node (Traefik).
+For this procedure to work it is needed to enable and route HTTP traffic from the Internet to our Cluster Load Balancer Ingress node (Traefik/Ingress NGINX).

 - Configure Dynamic DNS